-With an integrated tread depth tool, robust housing and range of 120 psi – this is a one stop shop for people in need of a gauge for a variety of applications.
+With an integrated tread depth tool, robust housing, and a range of 120 psi, this is a one-stop-shop for people needing a gauge for various applications.

-It has a quick release system, letting users bleed out air to get clear, accurate readings.
+Its quick-release system lets users bleed out air to get precise, accurate readings.

 When the tool is placed into the groove, depth is shown in a colour-coded diagram at the corner of the display.